The Independent Agency Bundle: Why Your Discount Doesn't Have to Come from One Company

 With a captive carrier, your bundle renews automatically.
 If State Farm raises your auto rate 12% at your six-month renewal, your agent can sympathize — but they can't show you a better option.
 You're stuck comparing State Farm to State Farm.

-At TAP Insurance Texas, we monitor your rates at every renewal cycle.
+At TAP Insurance Agency, we monitor your rates at every renewal cycle.
 When your auto renews every six months, we check: is your current carrier still the most competitive?
 If Progressive has become cheaper than GEICO, we can move your auto — seamlessly — without affecting your homeowners policy at all.
 Your "bundle" stays intact because the bundle isn't tied to a single carrier.
 It's tied to us keeping you at the best available rate, always.

 This is what we mean by an independent agency bundle.
 The discount isn't a single carrier's marketing tool.
 It's an ongoing commitment to making sure every policy you carry is priced competitively, every time it renews.